JJWallis/hangman-app/README.md

 # Hangman Game

-This was a personal project & challenge of mine - to build a fully functioning Hangman game!
+This project was a personal challenge of mine - to build a fully functioning Hangman game

 ## Table of contents